badrath/azgaar-to-foundry-workflow/README.md

-# azgaar-to-foundry-workflow
+# generatorr-to-foundry-workflow
-instructions and notes for importing azgaar data into foundry
+instructions and notes for importing generator data, such as azgaar and eigengraus, into foundry